Actify

 Forcing Everyone to Share Results

 Some people find personality assessments invasive.
 Mandating disclosure violates trust and creates resentment.
 Always make sharing optional.
-In practice, 85-90% of people share voluntarily when the leader goes first and the tone is casual.
+In practice, 85-90% of people share voluntarily when the leader goes first and the tone stays casual.

 Mandatory sharing policies increase opt-out requests by 3x and generate HR complaints.
 Voluntary sharing with leader-first modeling achieves 88% participation organically.